gvwilson/codebender/README.md

     Sabina wants unambiguous permission for the former and official company support for the latter.
 -   Sabina doesn't mind public speaking, but finds face-to-face conflict very stressful.

+> This workshop teaches Sabina the basics of organizational change,
+> while the exercises help her figure out what changes she wants
+> and how to achieve them.

 ## Syllabus